-In this review we will take the Ernst Watania Sleeping Train from Cairo to Luxor and Aswan in Egypt.
+In this review we will take the Ernst Watania Sleeping Train (Abela night train) from Cairo to Luxor and Aswan in Egypt.

 A popular way to visit some of these sights is by making a multi-day river cruise on the Nile between these two cities – and that was exactly what I was planning to do.

-My plan therefore was to take the Ernst Watania Sleeping train from Cairo to Aswan on the outbound and to take an ordinary daytime train back to Cairo after my Nile cruise to see how the two experiences would compare.
+On my journey, I took the Watania Sleeping train from Cairo to Aswan on the outbound, and took an ordinary daytime train back to Cairo after my Nile cruise to see how the two experiences would compare.

 Booking your ticket